microsoft/DeepSpeed/blogs/deepspeed-domino/README.md

 # Domino Highlights

-* *1-sentence summary*: Domino achieves **Near-Complete** communication hiding behind computation via breaking down a single batch training into smaller and independent pieces, allowing efficient pipelining.
+* Domino is TP optimization technique that achieves **Near-Complete** communication hiding behind computation by decomposing a single batch training iteration into smaller and independent pieces, allowing efficient pipelining.

 Domino is the first work that provides a **uniform** Tensor Parallelism (TP) solution for both single-node and **multi-node** cases.
 Traditional TP solutions (e.g., Megatron-LM) fall short in multi-node cases due to limited cross-node communication bandwidth.

 ### Performance

-We tested Domino over 1 to 4 DGX-H100 boxes (8-H100 per box).
+We tested Domino on 1 to 4 DGX-H100 boxes (8xH100 per box).
 Each node has intra-node NVLink bandwidth of 900GB/s and inter-node IB bandwidth of 400GB/s.
-Performance results are summarized as follows:
+We oberved the following performance results:
-1. For both GPT and Llama model series, Domino outperforms Megatron-LM by up to **1.3x** and **1.2x** separately in end-to-end training iteration throughput with varied model sizes, sequence lengths and batch sizes, which is summarized as the top Figure 1.
+1. For both GPT and Llama model series, Domino outperforms Megatron-LM by up to **1.3x** and **1.2x** respectively in end-to-end training iteration throughput for different model sizes, sequence lengths and batch sizes.
+These results are summarized in Figure 1.
-2. For several cases, Domino achieves **near-optimal** training throughput, where optimal throughput refers to the throughput achieved by disabling all communication in TP training.
+2. For several cases, Domino achieves **near-optimal** training throughput, where optimal throughput refers to the throughput achieved assuming the communication collectives of TP are disabled.

 For more detailed performance results, please refer to our [arxiv paper](https://arxiv.org/abs/2409.15241).

 # Design Motivation

 In this section, we briefly discuss three topics.
-First, we discuss on why it is good time to design and implement uniform TP solution for both single node and multi-node cases.
-Then, we analyze the communication overhead on latest Nvidia DGX-H100 boxes with high cross-node communication interconnects.
-Last, we describe TP's sequenctial data dependency which causing communication stands out.
+First, we motivate why the time is right is for a uniform TP solution for both single node and multi-node cases.
+Next, we analyze the communication overhead on latest Nvidia DGX-H100 boxes with high cross-node communication interconnects.
+Finally, we describe TP's sequential data dependency which causing communication stands out.

-### Why it is time for uniform TP for both single and MULTI-node?
+### It is time for a uniform TP for single and multi-node scenarios

 Nvidia is pushing hard on breaking communication bandwidth gap between intra-node (i.e., GPUs within a node connected with NVLink) and inter-node (i.e., cross-node connected with Infini-Band(IB)).
 For example, each DGX-H100 is equipped with eight ConnectX-7 network cards and gets aggregated cross-node bandwidth of 400GB/s, which is at same level of intra-node NVLink (900GB/s).
 Therefore, it is time for proposing a uniform solution for both single node and multi-node TP training.

 ### Communication Overhead in TP

-As described in [Megatron-LM paper](https://arxiv.org/pdf/1909.08053), for TP, every transformer block (i.e.,1 Self-Attention layer + 1 MLP layer) would incur 4 AllReduce calls, where two in forward pass and the other two in the backward pass (shown in Figure 3).
-Given a LLM consists of $N$ stacked transformer blocks, the total communication overhead equals to $4 * N$ AllReduce.
-Even for small models like GPT-3 2.7B or 6.7B which consists of 32 layers, the total number of AllReduce calls are 128 for every training iteration.
-For larger models, this communication times grow linearly with number of layers in the model.
+As described in [Megatron-LM paper](https://arxiv.org/pdf/1909.08053), for TP, every transformer block (i.e.,1 Self-Attention layer + 1 MLP layer) incurs 4 AllReduce calls, two in forward pass and two in the backward pass (shown in Figure 3).
+Given a LLM consisting of $N$ stacked transformer blocks, the number of AllReduce calls required for TP training is $4 * N$.
+Even for small models like GPT-3 2.7B or 6.7B which consists of 32 layers, the total number of AllReduce calls is 128 for every training iteration.
+For larger models, the number of AllReduce calls grows linearly with number of layers.

 <div align="center">
   <img src="./images/tp-ar.png" width="500"><br>